Fault Cause Identification across Manufacturing Lines through Ontology-Guided and Process-Aware FMEA Graph Learning with LLMs: Case Study

 \subsection{Data Description}

-A total of eleven FMEA datasets covering diverse manufacturing processes were collected.
+In total, the collected datasets contain 1,213 records across 11 FMEA datasets covering diverse manufacturing processes.
 These include visual inspection, chip- and board-level assembly, adhesive processes, workpiece transfer, die-casting burr removal, machining operations, body assembly and packing, and radar module assembly.
 The products involved range from small electronic components to large automotive parts, such as commutators, pressure sensors, and automotive body components, and the equipment includes robots, conveyors, vision systems, and various specialized machinery.
 Each FMEA record (Function, Failure, Cause, Effect) was decomposed into four domain concepts (\textit{Action}, \textit{State}, \textit{Component}, \textit{Parameter}) and mapped to the KG (see Section~\ref{sec:entity_extraction}).
 This step operationalizes the manufacturing-domain conceptualization introduced earlier.
 We used the LLM \textit{gpt-4o-2024-11-20} \citep{hurst2024gpt} to extract entities and relationships, resulting in a unified KG with 4,253 nodes and 9,341 edges.
 The manufacturing ontology contained 44 \textit{Action}, 16 \textit{State}, 23 \textit{Component}, and 14 \textit{Parameter} classes.
+All records were originally written in Japanese and processed in the original language without manual translation.

 The target system for inference is an automated manufacturing line for automotive pressure sensors, including chip assembly, adhesive application, and visual inspection.
-Figure~\ref{fig:target_line} illustrates the chip assembly process, where a robot picks up a chip from a tray and places it onto a substrate.
+Figure~\ref{fig:target_line} illustrates the chip assembly process, where a robot picks up a chip from a tray and places it onto a Subtrate.
 The process involves actions such as moving, gripping, and releasing; components such as the robot arm, gripper, and vision system; and parameters such as position coordinates and gripping force.